anotherstarburst/typescript-take-home-test/README.md

 Do take your time to do it right, rather than fast.
 Extra effort to improve on the "website" will be noted. :)

-While the test is primarily focused on Javascript, by all means use or change the HTML or CSS when that makes sense.
+While the test is primarily focused on TypeScript, by all means use or change the HTML or CSS when that makes sense.

 Be prepared to discuss your choices and code when delivered.